ClickCease

 Because of these collection standards, it is only an attorney who is lawfully able to present “strategic default” as a tactic to the client; a consumer attempting this method of dispute on their own or with a non-attorney advocacy group will not be shielded against debt collection.

-“Review and dispute contract clauses and/or advance legal principles and/or theories to enhance their ability to engage resort developers, and utilize persuasion, and/or litigation effectively.”
+“Review and dispute contract clauses, advance legal principles and theories, and enhance their clients’ capacity to engage with resort developers, utilizing persuasion and litigation effectively.”

 Having a qualified timeshare attorney with knowledge and experience of the law on your side may not protect you from the machinations of your resort developer and their debt collection and legal apparatuses entirely, but it is certainly a first step toward attaining greater peace of mind in the short term, and a more lasting legal solution in the long.